twilio-professional-services/enhanced-flex-dashboards/README.md

 - Add the Chat and SMS channel utilization (assigned / capacity)
 - Display the agent's Skills

+The Flex [Real-Time Queues View](https://www.twilio.com/docs/flex/end-user-guide/insights/real-time-queues-view) displays all queues unless you set a [filter](https://www.twilio.com/docs/flex/developer/ui/queues-view-programmability#setfilter) that hides or displays only some queues.

+The [Queues Data Table](https://www.twilio.com/docs/flex/developer/ui/queues-view-programmability#modify-the-queuesdatatable) can be modifed by removing and (re)adding columns with metrics.

+Similarly, the Teams View can be modified by adding and removing columns in the [WorkersDataTable](https://www.twilio.com/docs/flex/developer/ui/components#add-columns-to-workersdatatable).

-This plugin leverages a Serverless function to update a worker's attributes with the Chat and SMS channel capacity and assigned tasks counts.
+This plugin leverages a Serverless function to update a worker's attributes with the Chat and SMS channel capacity and assigned tasks counts from the [Worker Channel Resource](https://www.twilio.com/docs/taskrouter/api/worker-channel).

 # Configuration